 Increased collaboration with First Nations peoples and communities is ensuring the objects held in the Australian Museum Aboriginal and Torres Strait Islander Collection are interpreted appropriately.
 The rich knowledge embodied in the collections is activated through programs and exhibitions that provide connections to living practices and deepen public knowledge of First Nations cultures and lived experiences.

 The Australian Museum website is also a platform for First Nations voices.
 The articles here-in are a collection of First Nations writers sharing their expertise and opinions on issues important to First Nations people, helping uncover Australia's hidden histories.

-Explore our collections, learn from knowledge shared by First Nations writers and discover our exhibitions Garrigarrang (Sea Country) & Bayala Nura (Yarning Country) to visit when the Australian Museum reopens on 28 November 2020.
+Explore our collections, learn from knowledge shared by First Nations writers and discover our exhibitions Garrigarrang (Sea Country) & Bayala Nura (Yarning Country) to visit when the Australian Museum, now open on level UG.